gode-ting/hackerNews-clone-project/handover-docs/General Information.md

 - `32768` : the specific port that mongo db is listening on

 Now, you should be able to look at what is inside the database.

+## About the missing requirements
+The system does not contain all use cases as described in the original requirements analysis document.
+The complete and finished use case diagram is attched in the documents.